kamreo/docker-templates/README.md

-# php-docker-template
+# docker-templates
-A template for php projects consisting of PHP with xdebug, MySQL database and nginx server.
+Repo for docker templates for different projects